Selling A House With Tenants In Colorado

 Explanation of the Situation: Selling a House with Tenants in Colorado

-Selling a house with tenants already living in it means that the seller has to navigate around both tenant’s rights and the buyer’s interest.
+Selling a house with tenants already living in it means that the seller has to navigate around both the tenant’s rights and the buyer’s interest.
 The seller cannot simply evict the tenants once they decide to sell their property just because they want to show or stage the home for potential buyers.
 Such an eviction would be illegal under Colorado law if done without proper notice or cause.

 Furthermore, selling a house comes with its own set of challenges which can make selling an occupied rental property more difficult than selling one that is vacant.
 This is because buyers prefer looking at empty homes since they believe these will make it easier for them to visualize themselves living there.